moverbury/Raspberry_Pi/README.md

 # Raspberry_Pi
-Home Lab addition of a headless Raspberry Pi and installation of Kubernetes, Rancher and a new SSD.
+Home Lab addition of a headless Raspberry Pi and installation of Kubernetes k3s.
-Please note this is Work In Progress so changes will occur until completed and noted here as such.
+After many failures and interations, this is complete and repeatable!
+Next - We'll install Rancher and get our nodes working for us.
+See x_file when published.